About Dr Brian Ang

 Dr Yoshio Yamazaki, Current Therapeutic Research, 2000

-Methylcobalamin also aids in nerve function recovery.
-It upregulates neurotropic factors essential for nerve survival and regeneration, which are particularly beneficial in cases of nerve injuries.
+Furthermore, methylcobalamin supports nerve function recovery.
+It upregulates neurotrophic factors, which are crucial for nerve survival and regeneration, particularly beneficial in cases of nerve injuries.
+It has shown promise in protecting retinal ganglion cells, vital for maintaining peripheral vision.

 Participants who reported supplementary vitamin B12 intake had 47% reduced risk of any incident age-related macular degeneration.